deezyfg/AirBnB_clone/README.md

 <center> <h1>HBNB - The AirBnB Console</h1> </center>

-This repository is a Python implementation of an AirBnB clone, featuring a command-line interface (CLI) console, developed as part of a student project to replicate the functionality of the AirBnB website.
+This repository is  the initial stage of a Python implementation for an AirBnB clone, featuring a command-line interface (CLI) console, developed as part of a student project to replicate the functionality of the AirBnB website.
 The CLI console serves as the initial backend interface, facilitating user interaction and enabling CRUD (Create, Read, Update, Delete) operations on various data objects and user account management.
 It ensures data persistence through JSON serialization/deserialization between sessions, allowing users to manage program data effectively.
+This stage lays the groundwork for subsequent projects, including HTML/CSS templating, database storage, API development, and front-end integration, establishing core functionality and data management capabilities.

+## Key Features:
+- CLI console for managing AirBnB objects.
+- Facilitates CRUD operations and user account management.
+- Ensures data persistence through JSON serialization/deserialization.
+- Lays the groundwork for subsequent stages, including HTML/CSS templating, database storage, API development, and front-end integration.

+## Project Stages

+**Stage 1: Console Development**
+This initial stage involves the development of the command-line interpreter to manage AirBnB objects, serving as the foundation for the project.

+**Stage 2: Static Page Development**
+In the second stage, the project involves creating static pages essential for the AirBnB website to enhance the user interface and experience.

+**Future Stages:**
+Subsequent stages will focus on further enhancing functionality, integrating backend and frontend components, and achieving a fully functional AirBnB clone.

 ---